lenincompres/DOM.js/README.md

 ```

 Selector Notes:
-- Nested selectors assume an immediate child hierarchy in the DOM.
+- Nested selectors are assumed as immediate children in the hierarchy of the DOM.
-- An undescore (\_) within the selector means a class. *a_warning* becomes *a.warning*.
-- A leading underscore means any child under the heirarchy, not just immediate ones.
+- Usea a leading underscore (\_) to affect any child under the element, not just immediate ones.
 - Two leading underscore means any child of this class under the heirarchy.

 ```javascript